Pressure Treated Sheds: Is it worth it?

 What is pressure treatment?

 Pressure Treatment is an application to timber that ensures the wood of your Wooden Shed stays in great shape for as long as possible.
-It’s generally seen as an investment by the lay person, while people in the timber trade will often be heard to say “don’t put anything timber in your garden that’s not pressure treated”.
+It’s generally seen as an unnecessary investment by the average person, while people in the timber trade will often be heard to say “don’t put anything timber in your garden that’s not pressure treated”.

 In a nutshell, pressure treated wood will last considerably longer than untreated wood.